 There are tiny houses for minimalist living, capsule wardrobes for minimalist style, and today I’d like to throw in my own two cents and share with you my thoughts on minimalist photography.

 These images are a direct reflection of my children’s personalities.
 The clean backgrounds send your eye to the subject without the use of conventional composition rules.
 So, if you’re a rule breaker, trying your hand at minimalist photographs may be up your alley!

-Minimalist photographs don’t equate to black and white photographs. (although I just happen to love black and white!)
+Minimalist photographs don’t equate to black and white photographs (although I just happen to love black and white)!
 You can see here that even with bright, vibrant colors, the cute couple above is still clearly the focal point of the image.

 To me, emotion is by far one of the things I most love about capturing minimalistic photographs and a classic portrait is a great way to do that.
 In fact, many of us produce minimalistic portraits without even meaning to.
 Minimalism lends itself very well to portraiture.
 With simple, plain backgrounds and a tighter crop, nothing distracts from the subject.

 Like all aspects of the minimalist movement, less is more.
 This includes wardrobe and props.
 Stripping away items that can be stripped away (like extra clothing layers) goes a long way in “decluttering” the shot.
-The end result will be a timeless photograph you’ll be proud to share.
+The end result will be a timeless photograph you will be proud to share.

 Do you have any questions or comments for me about minimalist photography?
 Leave us a comment below - we would love to hear from you!
-And please share our tutorial using the social sharing buttons (we really appreciate it)!
+And PLEASE SHARE our tutorial using the social sharing buttons (we really appreciate it)!